kriti-raj/Budget-Manager-App/README.md

 # Expense Tracker

-A simple and intuitive Expense Tracker application built with React and Tailwind-CSS.
+A simple and intuitive Expense Tracker application built with React, Tailwind-CSS and local storage.
 This app helps users keep track of their expenditures and manage their budget effectively.

 ## Table of Contents